 - Limit your number of sexual partners may limit your exposure to HPV

-Health Canada has approved 3 vaccines Gardasil 4™, Gardasil 9™ and Cervarix™ for protection against HPV.
+Health Canada has approved 2 vaccines: Gardasil 9™ and Cervarix™ for protection against HPV.
 Please read below for more information on the different vaccinations available:

 Gardasil 4™ or HPV4

 Gardasil is the trade name of the vaccine that offers protection against 4 types of HPV; HPV 6 and 11 which cause 90% of gential warts and HPV 16 and 18 which cause most cases of cervical and anal cancers.
 Gardasil™ vaccine is a series of 3 injections given at 0, 2, and 6 months.
-In Canada it is currently indicated for people with cervixes aged 9-45 years and people with penises aged 9-26.
+In Canada it is currently indicated for people with cervixes (female bodied people) aged 9-45 years and people with testicles (male bodied people) aged 9-26.

 Gardasil 9™ or HPV9